Cameroon Travel Advice

 Threat level: High

-The current travel safety advice for Cameroon is to be extra cautious due to the Islamist terror organisation Boko Haram's active presence, particularly in the northern Cameroon province and the South West region.
+The current travel advice for Cameroon is to be extra cautious due to the Islamist terror organisation Boko Haram's active presence, particularly in the northern Cameroon province and the South West region.
 Several western tourists have been kidnapped by Islamist extremists in 2014 and 2015 in Cameroon and more recently, in March and April 2018.

 As well as the heightened terror threat, mugging and armed banditry is a big problem in all areas with the majority of cases are reported in Yaoundé, Douala, Ngouandere and Bafoussam.
 Travellers are advised to remain cautious at all times, especially in the mentioned areas.

 Pick pocket groups commonly operate on trains, coaches and taxis which can prove to be quite different to what you might be used to.
 In cities, taxis operate more like buses, they pick up passengers as they go along your route, while there is still room in the car.
 They often take back roads and many taxi drivers don’t even have driving licences.
-Only use taxis if absolutely necessary.
+The best travel advice for Cameroon is to only use taxis if absolutely necessary.

 All travel to Burundi is highly advised against due to the ongoing political tensions and terrorist activity in the country.
 You should contact your local Embassy or Foreign Office for more information.